GoogleCloudPlatform/java-docs-samples/bigtable/spark/README.md

   deleteinstance $BIGTABLE_SPARK_INSTANCE_ID
 ```

-## Run Examples with Cloud Dataproc
+## Run Wordcount with Cloud Dataproc

-This section describes how to run the examples with [Google Cloud Dataproc](https://cloud.google.com/dataproc/).
+This section describes how to run [example.Wordcount](src/main/scala/example/Wordcount.scala) with [Google Cloud Dataproc](https://cloud.google.com/dataproc/).

+Start afresh and re-create all the resources (a Bigtable instance, tables).

-**TIP** Read [Quickstart using the gcloud command-line tool](https://cloud.google.com/dataproc/docs/quickstarts/quickstart-gcloud) that shows how to use the Google Cloud SDK `gcloud` command-line tool to create a Google Cloud Dataproc cluster and more.
+**TIP**: Read [Quickstart using the gcloud command-line tool](https://cloud.google.com/dataproc/docs/quickstarts/quickstart-gcloud) that shows how to use the Google Cloud SDK `gcloud` command-line tool to create a Google Cloud Dataproc cluster and more.

 ### Configure Environment